espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit-v1.0.rst

 Function Switch
 ^^^^^^^^^^^^^^^

-The functions for specific GPIO pins can be selected with the Function Switch.
+The functions for specific GPIO pins can be selected with the **Function Switch**.

 =======  ================  ================================================================
 DIP SW   GPIO Pin          Pin Functionality if DIP SW is ON